Pediatric Complex Care Coordination Program

 We coordinate care by:

-- Communicating with medical equipment providers if your child's needs are not being met
+- Communicating with medical equipment providers when the child's needs for such devices are not being met

-- Advocating on your behalf for support from community agencies, such as regional centers, schools, nursing agencies, in-home support services and California Children's Services
+- Advocating for support from community agencies, including regional centers, schools, nursing agencies, in-home services and California Children's Services

-- Helping your child's specialty and hospital-based teams with discharge planning
+- Facilitating discharge planning by the child's specialty and hospital-based teams

-- Organizing follow-up through MyChart (UCSF's secure patient portal), including phone, in-person and telehealth visits
+- Organizing follow-up care, including phone, in-person and telehealth visits

-- Creating a care coordination plan that identifies your child's medical challenges, members of their care team, and their individual medical needs
+- Creating a care coordination plan that identifies a child's medical needs and challenges and their care team members

-- Creating an access plan so that parents or other caregivers can contact the child's providers when needed
+- Creating access plans so that parents or other caregivers can contact the child's providers when needed

 We educate and empower families by:

-- Counseling them about day-to-day care for their children as the time of discharge approaches
+- Providing information that helps families anticipate their children's day-to-day needs as the time of discharge approaches

-- Partnering with them to develop safe, home-based care plans
+- Partnering to develop safe home-based care plans

-- Assisting them in navigating the health care system, including by solving problems once they're home
+- Assisting families in navigating the health care system, including help with solving problems once they're home

-- Triaging non-emergency medical concerns and helping them connect with the correct specialists
+- Triaging nonemergency medical concerns and connecting families with the correct specialists

 Program eligibility

-To receive services, children must meet certain criteria.
+To receive PCCC services, children must meet three criteria.

-- Patients have four or more subspecialty doctors at UCSF Benioff Children's Hospital San Francisco.
+1. Medical complexity: Patients must have four or more medical or surgical subspecialty doctors at UCSF Benioff Children's Hospital San Francisco.

-- Respiratory support, such as nasal cannula, noninvasive ventilation (CPAP, BiPAP), tracheostomy, home-based ventilator
+- Respiratory support, such as a nasal cannula, noninvasive ventilation device (CPAP, BiPAP), tracheostomy or home-based ventilator

-- Nutritional support, such as gastrostomy or nasogastric feeding tubes
+- Feeding tube, such as a gastrostomy or nasogastric tube

-An unmet need for care coordination is identified due to the following:
+3. An unmet need for care coordination, as demonstrated by both of the following:

-- No other source is providing substantive care coordination.
+- No other program provides wraparound care coordination.

 Doctor referral required